oskar456/ietf-aaaa-filtering/draft-caletka-aaaa-filtering.md

 query results sent to the application.

-IPv4-mapped IPv6 addresses are not valid destination addresses [IANA], therefore they should never appear in the AAAA records.
+IPv4-mapped IPv6 addresses are not valid destination addresses [IANA], therefore they should never appear in AAAA records.
 Sending IPv4-mapped IPv6 address to the application might cause address family confusion for applications using IPv4 compatibility of IPv6 sockets [RFC3493].